lastgenerationz/lastgenerationz.github.io/content/posts/whys-and-hows.md

 ---
-title: guide - ai image generation
+title: from asking the whys to asking the hows
 categories:
-  - by lazycoder
+  - by sublime
-  - guide
 description:
 summary:
 tags: